Daily Covid-19 cases in the UK exceed 100,000 for first time

 Daily Covid-19 cases in the UK have exceeded 100,000 for the first time, the latest government figures show.

-A record number of boosters and third doses were reported on Tuesday, with more than 30.8 million delivered - 6.1 million in the past week alone.
+A total of 8,008 people were in hospital with Covid-19 as of Tuesday, the highest level since 22 November and up 4% from a week ago.

-On Tuesday, Boris Johnson said no new restrictions will be introduced in England before Christmas.
+Boris Johnson has said no new restrictions will be introduced in England before Christmas.

-However, the prime minister refused to rule out introducing fresh measures after Christmas with the rapid spread of the Omicron variant.
+However, speaking on Tuesday, the prime minister refused to rule out introducing fresh measures after Christmas with the rapid spread of the Omicron variant.

 There were 140 deaths reported within 28 days of a positive Covid test on Wednesday.

+A record number of boosters and third doses were reported on Tuesday, with 968,665 delivered - taking the overall total to more than 30.8 million - with 6.1 million in the past week alone.

-The new daily reported cases figures are the highest since mass testing began in May and June last year.
+The new daily reported cases figure is the highest since mass testing began in May and June last year.

+The number of coronavirus cases has increased by 238,350 or 58.9% in the past seven days, compared with the previous week, while the number of daily deaths reported has decreased by 2.7% over the same period.

+However hospital admissions and deaths are slower to show up in the figures, with changes generally observed after cases start to rise.

+The peak of hospital admissions during the second wave earlier this year was 39,254 on 18 January.

-Infections have remained at record levels in recent days, with eight of the 10 highest daily totals for reported infections coming since 15 December.
+Infections have remained at record levels in recent days, with eight of the 10 highest daily totals for reported cases coming since 15 December.

 People with Covid in England have had their self-isolation requirement reduced to one week from 10 days, if they can test negative on days six and seven.